GEORGIA TAKEAWAYS: Trump’s long shadow not fading yet

 According to AP VoteCast, Republican voters are siding with Trump.

 About 6 in 10 Republican voters approve of Kemp’s handling of the election aftermath.
-In November, AP VoteCast found about 9 in 10 Trump backers approved of Kemp’s overall job approval.
+In November, AP VoteCast found about 9 in 10 Trump backers approved of Kemp’s overall job performance.

 Kemp already was facing the prospect of a strong general election challenge from Democrat Stacey Abrams, who is expected to seek a rematch with him after getting a boost from all her voter registration work for Democrats.
 Now it appears he has to shore up his standing in his own party before thinking about a general election.